Codecademy/docs/content/general/concepts/api/api.md

 ---
-Title: 'API'
+Title: "API"
-Description: 'An API, or Application Programming Interface, is a term used to describe specifications that allow applications to communicate with one another.
+Description: "An API, or Application Programming Interface, is a term used to describe specifications that allow applications to communicate with one another.
 APIs enable exchange of information and can be a major source of value to organizations.
-They can be divided into three groups: Public APIs, Private APIs, and Partner APIs.'
+They can be divided into three groups: Public APIs, Private APIs, and Partner APIs."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'APIs'
+  - "APIs"
-  - 'Developer Tools'
+  - "Developer Tools"
-  - 'Dependency'
+  - "Dependency"
-  - 'Interface'
+  - "Interface"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **API** stands for **Application Programming Interface** and is a term used to describe specifications that allow applications to communicate with one another.